FormidableLabs/pull-report/README.md

 There is a bit of inefficiency in the current underlying use of the GitHub API.
 But, any issues should be relatively easy to fix and enhance.

-* `pull-report` retrieves at most 100 pull requests for any repo.
+* `pull-report` retrieves at most 100 pull requests/issues for any repo.

 [trav_img]: https://api.travis-ci.org/FormidableLabs/pull-report.svg
 [trav_site]: https://travis-ci.org/FormidableLabs/pull-report